 - Living and Working in Muslim Contexts

-- From our MA in Global Leadership in Intercultural Contexts:
+- From our MA in Leadership in a Complex World:

 An Introduction to Global Leadership

 - From our MA in Member Care:

 The Mission Worker as a Person: Building life-skills and interpersonal skills

 - The Member Care Worker: Equipping Self and Others

 What am I committing to as an auditing student?

 The quality of our taught modules is something we value very highly, and as a result we expect auditing students to take their commitment to the module very seriously.
 In order to fully participate in the module, auditing students are committed to: